The Footsteps of Jesus

 Jews, "for light, and behold darkness; for peace, and behold trouble."
 But,

-O you suffering saint—it will not be so with you!
+O you suffering saint — it will not be so with you!
 Your deliverance from

-sorrow is as sure as the purpose, the promise, the covenant, the oath of God
+sorrow is as sure as the purpose, the promise, the covenant,

-can render it.
-And not merely is it certain—but it is near.
-"For yet a
+the oath of God can render it!
+And not merely is it certain

-little while, and He who shall come will come, and will not tarry."
-A few
+come will come, and will not tarry."
+A few weeks, or months, or years more —

-weeks, or months, or years more, and all will be peace and quietness and
+and all will be peace and quietness and bliss forever!

-an eternal weight of glory.
+eternal weight of glory!

 O child of sorrow, think of these things.
 Be anxious to